harimobiledev/portfolio/README.md

 # [Dhyana: Meditation Tracker](https://apps.apple.com/in/app/dhyana-meditation-tracker/id1471290028)
 Dhyana is meditation application (RxSwift, MVVM-C): Being built using Reactive and MVVM-C, tracks user's heart rate with in-house heart rate monitor via CoreBluetooth framework.
 App entirely developed in trending Neumorphic theme.
 Project follows frameworks based modular structure With UI build using Storyboards and SwiftUI.

+I'm extremely pleased with how the project came out.
+I'm particularly proud of the app's animation, UI design, and easily-extended architecture (MVVM-Coordinators).
+Dhyana is built with Xcode and written entirely in Swift 5.
+Dhyana is my ongoing project.

 Dhyana is an iF design award winner in 2020 and also came in Apple Appstore's top chartered 50 list.

 ### My Role ###